AmandaCIdev/full-stack-capstone/README.md

 #
 # Structure

 The MVP website for youth aged 6-18 is structured to be intuitive and engaging, with clear navigation and visually appealing design elements.
-The platform prioritizes simplicity and ease of use, ensuring that young users can easily navigate, interact with content, and participate in various activities tailored to their age group.
-Additionally, the website emphasizes safety and accessibility, providing a secure environment for youth to explore, learn, and engage with the platform's offerings.
+The platform prioritises simplicity and ease of use, ensuring that young users can easily navigate, interact with content, and participate in various activities tailored to their age group.
+Additionally, the website emphasises safety and accessibility, providing a secure environment for youth to explore, learn, and engage with the platform's offerings.
 Simplicity helps young users to quickly and easily access the app and navigate within the app.

 The website comprises two applications: